Home Chemistry Properties Slater’s Rule

 Slater's rule for d and f electrons

-Screening Constant and Zeff for Vanadium
+Screening Constant and Zeff of Vanadium

 Vanadium has atomic number 23 and the electron configuration according to Slater’s rules for shielding electrons,